Georgetown High School (Massachusetts)

-Georgetown High School is located in Georgetown, Massachusetts, United States.
+Georgetown Middle/High School is located in Georgetown, Massachusetts, United States.
 The school is part of the Georgetown Public School District.

 Georgetown High School serves students grades 9 through 12.
 The school is the only high school in Georgetown.
 The middle school is located on the same property as the high school.
-The school colors are royal blue and white and the mascot is the Royal lancer.
+The school colors are royal blue and white and the mascot are the Royals.

 Graduation requirements

 A total of 115 credits must be earned.
 Of this total, 80 credits must be earned in the following "Core Curriculum" areas:

 Athletics

 Georgetown High School competes in the Cape Ann League, except in football, where they compete in the Commonwealth Athletic Conference, for smaller schools.
 Their biggest rival is Manchester Essex High School.
 Some sports teams co-op with other schools: the wrestling teams co-ops with Ipswich High School, track and swimming teams co-op with Triton Regional High School, girls Hockey co-ops with Masconomet Regional High School and boys Hockey and golf with Pentucket Regional High School.

+The 2000 football team won the Division VI Super Bowl vs. Cape Cod Tech by a score of 26-6.

 The baseball team won its first Division IV State Championship in 2012 by defeating Harwich by a score of 11–1.